dmlc/xgboost/java/doc/xgboost4j.md

-Java wrapper for xgboost: xgboost4j
+xgboost4j : java wrapper for xgboost
 ====

 This page will introduce xgboost4j, the java wrapper for xgboost, including: